 40% of officers disproportionately arrest Black people.

-If you are a Black person, you are 3x times more likely to be issued a citation for a traffic violation than if you were a White resident.
+If you are a Black driver in Des Moines, you are 2.8 times more likely to be issued a citation for a traffic violation than if you were a white driver.
+(2024)

-If you were a Black person, you were 2.3 times more likely to be issued a citation for speeding than a White Person.
+If you are a Black driver in Des Moines, you are 2.6 times more likely to be issued a citation for speeding than a White driver.
+(2024)

 There are racial disparities in Iowa across many quality of life areas.